It has been a sobering few years for the international governing bodies responsible for the delivery of mega sporting events.

 Of course, the world now watches and waits to see how these changes are implemented into real action.
 Russia and Qatar were awarded the 2018 and 2022 World Cup finals in 2010, one year before the UN’s Guiding Principles of Business and Human Rights were published, so the 2026 finals will present the first opportunity for human rights criteria to be a part of the bidding process “from day one”, says FIFA’s Head of Sustainability and Diversity, Federico Addiechi.
 Until then, FIFA say more stringent monitoring and reporting systems have been implemented.

-Meanwhile there has been talk of the hosts for the 2024 and 2028 Olympics being announced simultaneously in September, with Los Angles and Paris vying for the 2024 Games.
+Meanwhile there has been talk of the hosts for the 2024 and 2028 Olympics being announced simultaneously in September, with Los Angeles and Paris vying for the 2024 Games.
 There, at least, there can be no prevarication around full and proper implementation of the UN’s Guiding Principles.

 Yet for Christopher Gaffney, Senior Research Fellow in the Space and Organisation group at the University of Zurich’s Department of Geography, these moves in the right direction create a paradox.